d-exclaimation/pioneer/Documentation/README.md

 # Welcome to Pioneer

-[Pioneer](https://github.com/d-exclaimation/pioneer) is an easy to use Swift GraphQL :unicorn_face: server built for Vapor that works with any GraphQL schema built with [GraphQLSwift/GraphQL](https://github.com/GraphQLSwift/GraphQL) or using libraries that uses that package.
+[Pioneer](https://github.com/d-exclaimation/pioneer) is an easy to use Swift GraphQL :unicorn_face: server built for Vapor that works with any GraphQL schema built with [GraphQLSwift/GraphQL](https://github.com/GraphQLSwift/GraphQL).

 ![Pioneer](pioneer-banner.png)